-centre, as the priest had to perform preliminary rites there at every assembly25.
-It would have been highly impractical for the priest to travel all the way to the sanctuary outside the city to perform such frequent rituals.
-Introducing cultic honours for rulers in the heart of the civic institutions was a powerful way to connect the benevolence of the kings to the fate of the polis.
-At Pergamon, performances to commemorate the victorious return of Attalos III comprised sacrifices on the altar of Hestia Boulaia and Zeus Boulaios26.
-A cult of Zeus Boulaios and Hestia Boulaia is also attested in Aigai and might have been similarly connected with Seleukos and Antiochos27.
+have been similarly connected with Seleukos and Antiochos 26.
 The polis of Teos set up a statue of Antiochos III in the bouleuterion, where magistrates sacrificed on the common altar to the king, Mneme, and Charis upon entry into office.
-The personifications associated with Antiochos emphasized the wish of the polis to remember with gratitude the royal benefactions28.
-Similarly at Iasos, magistrates sacrificed to Antiochos III and to the gods while handing over the keys to the city to their successors29.
+The personifications associated with Antiochos emphasized the wish of the polis to remember with gratitude the royal benefactions 27.
+Similarly at Iasos, magistrates sacrificed to Antiochos III and to the gods while handing over the keys to the city to their successors 28.

 Back at Aigai, we observe a mirror effect at work between the main sanctuary dedicated to the kings, located outside the urban centre and close to the sanctuary of one of the main gods of the polis, and a cult area connected with the civic centre and institutions.
 The provisions concerning the publication of the decree correspond to this double articulation of the cult locations: two copies were to be set up, one in the sanctuary of Apollo and the other in the sanctuary of Athena, next to the altar of Zeus Soter.
-The latter was presumably located on the acropolis, in the area where our copy of the inscription has been found30.
-A similar connection between centre and periphery may also be observed later in the famous decree from Pergamon mentioned above, dated between 138 and 133 BC and regulating honours for Attalos III upon his return from battle31.
-On this occasion, the whole community gathered to greet the victorious king upon his formal entry in the city, a phenomenon known as apantesis32.
+The latter was presumably located on the acropolis, in the area where our copy of the inscription has been found 29.
+A similar connection between centre and periphery may also be observed later in the famous decree from Pergamon mentioned above, dated between 138 and 133 BC and regulating honours for Attalos III upon his return from battle 30.
+On this occasion. the whole community gathered to greet the victorious king upon his formal entry in the city, a phenomenon known as apantesis 31.
 The decree also prescribes cultic honours for the long-term.
 In the first place, a statue (agalma) was to be dedicated in the temple of Asklepios Soter, whose sanctuary was located approximately 3 kilometres south of the acropolis of Pergamon.
 This made the king synnaos of the god, i.e. sharing his temple.
-Furthermore, an equestrian statue (eikon) of the king was to be erected in the most visible spot in the agora, next to the altar of Zeus Soter, where incense was offered to
+Furthermore, an equestrian statue (eikon) of the king was to be erected in the most visible spot in the agora, next to the altar of Zeus Soter, where incense was offered to the king.
+In this case, the proximity is not only spatial, but also ritual 32.
+Additional sacrifices were made on the altar of Hestia Boulaia and Zeus Boulaios, patrons of the council, so as to further connect the cult of the king with the institutions of the polis.
+Finally, in order to commemorate